 The good news is that creativity can be regained, but it requires work – it is a skill that must be developed and practised frequently.

 There are also a number of personality factors that contribute to a person’s innate creative potential.
 We may not all reach Picasso or Einstein creative status, but we all have the ability to be creative to some degree.
-One of the most important of these personality traits, and the one that relates strongly to travel, is openness to experience.
-Cognitive physcologist Scott Barry Kaufmann summarized results from his study of the relationship between openness to experience and creative achievement in the arts and sciences by saying “openness to experience—the drive for cognitive exploration of one’s inner and outer worlds—is the single strongest and most consistent personality trait that predicts creative achievement.”
-A person who is flexible in their thinking or open to new experience is generally more creative than someone who is not, simply because of the way our brain is wired.
+One of the most important of these personality traits and the one that relates strongly to travel is openness to experience.
+Cognitive psychologist Scott Barry Kaufmann summarized results from his study of the relationship between openness to experience and creative achievement in the arts and sciences by saying “openness to experience—the drive for cognitive exploration of one’s inner and outer worlds—is the single strongest and most consistent personality trait that predicts creative achievement.”
+A person who is flexible in their thinking or open to new experiences is generally more creative than someone who is not, simply because of the way our brain is wired.

 “Openness to experience—the drive for cognitive exploration of one’s inner and outer worlds—is the single strongest and most consistent personality trait that predicts creative achievement” – Scott Barry Kaufman